fpacenza/NetworkAndSecurity/Other MITM Attacks/IP Spoofing/README.md

 * Execute `nmap` command in order to scan all the network

         sudo nmap -sPn 10.0.0.0/24
-* Choose the IP and MAC address of the machine you want to attack (we will choose the ip addres of the **ubuntu-1 host** for simplicity)
+* Choose the IP and MAC address of the machine you want to attack (we will choose the ip address of the **ubuntu-1 host** for simplicity)
 * Execute the `ip_spoofer.py` script as superuser

         sudo python3 ip_spoofer.py <Victim_MAC_ADDRESS> <Victim_IP_ADDRESS>